unoconv/unoserver/README.rst

 * `--user-installation`: The path to the LibreOffice user profile, defaults to a dynamically created temporary directory
 * `--libreoffice-pid-file`: If set, unoserver will write the Libreoffice PID to this file.
   If started in daemon mode, the file will not be deleted when unoserver exits.
+* `--conversion-timeout`: Terminate Libreoffice and exit if a conversion does not complete in the given time (in seconds).
 * `-v, --version`: Display version and exit.

 Unoconvert